MediaComem/comem-archidep/ex/git-clone-deployment.md

 >
 > To clone the repository with the SSH URL from your server, you need to have
 > SSH public key authentication set up on your server the same way you did on
-> your locale machine.
+> your local machine.
 You would need to generate an SSH key pair on the server,
 > and add its public key to your GitHub account (or to the repository's Deploy
 > Keys).